Are All McGings Related?

 Y DNA passes down relatively unchanged while autosomal DNA is halved with each generation.
 Look at the chart on generations following below – the percentage shown is also the amount of autosomal DNA you have of ancestors at those generations.
 Y-DNA by comparison is passed almost unchanged making it easier to find a common male ancestor.
 That is why these are two different tests and why one (Y-DNA) costs more than the typical autosomal test that finds cousins.

-Remember.
-Except for Y-DNA, in theory, we receive half of the DNA of each ancestor that each parent received.
+Remember, except for Y-DNA, in theory, we receive half of the DNA of each ancestor that each parent received.
 But it’s not exactly half.

-Ancestral DNA isn’t divided exactly in half, by the “one for you and one for me” methodology.
-In fact, DNA is inherited in chunks, chunks that come in different sizes and often you receive all of a chunk of DNA from that parent, or none of it.
+DNA is inherited in chunks, chunks that come in different sizes and often you receive all of a chunk of DNA from that parent, or none of it.
 Seldom do you receive exactly half of a chunk, or ancestral segment – but half is the AVERAGE.

 Because we can’t tell exactly how much of any ancestor’s DNA we actually do receive, we have to use the average number, knowing full well we could have more than what the chart says our allocation of that particular ancestor’s DNA, or none that is discernable at current testing thresholds.